AndFroSwe/NewLinux/README.md

 ## v2.1
 Changed so that script should not be run as sudo since this causes installs to go into the wrong home directory.

+## v2.2
+Added TMux to utils and fixed a bug where Powerline fonts would not install.